 Lyutenitsa – Sweet Lord, I Wish I Have Tried This Earlier

-Lyutenitsa, oh, that wondrous spread (relish or chutney if you fancy) on which books have been written, stories have been told, and articles have been compiled.
+Lyutenitsa is that wondrous spread on which books have been written, stories have been told, and articles have been compiled.

-Lyutenitsa, dear readers, is so addictive that once your taste receptors are enchanted by its mouth-watering taste, you will be salivating like a little boy over an ice-cream cone.
+Lyutenitsa, dear reader, is so addictive that once your taste receptors are enchanted by its mouth-watering taste, you’ll be salivating like a little boy over an ice-cream cone.

 Spread lyutenitsa on any type of cracker, crisp bread, or toast, and you will be torpedoed into a world of unexplored culinary orgasms.